Frequently Asked Questions

 - All Skilled Nursing and Assisted Living residents are being tested weekly for the virus.
 We also continue to assess and monitor their vital signs (Pulse Ox, BP and temperature) at least two-three times every day.

-- On June 10, we began testing all Independent Living residents.
-We have no medical role in Independent Living, but we continually remind these residents to self-monitor for symptoms and to only engage in essential interactions.
+- We have no medical role in Independent Living, but we continually remind these residents to self-monitor for symptoms and to only engage in essential interactions.

 - Regardless, we know many people do not show symptoms at all, or do not show symptoms for a length of time.
 We consider each staff member and resident a possible carrier of COVID-19; testing does not change our precautionary actions.
 For instance, all staff members are required to wear face masks anywhere in our community, including administrative offices and maintenance areas.